-This User Guide is available as an Adobe Acrobat .pdf document on the product CD-ROM.
-You must first install Adobe Acrobat Reader before viewing the .pdf version of the guide.
-The Acrobat Reader installer is included on the CD-ROM in a folder labeled Acrobat Reader.
-Once Acrobat Reader is installed you may double-click on the file "User's Guide.pdf" to view or print the document.
-This .pdf document can be viewed in full color on the screen.
+This User Guide is available as an Adobe Acrobat/Reader .pdf document on the product CD-ROM.
+If you do not already have Adobe Reader on your computer, a copy of the Adobe Reader software installer is available on the Seeing and Hearing Speech CD-ROM in a folder labeled "Adobe Reader."
+The Seeing and Hearing Speech User Guide .pdf document can be viewed in full color on the screen.
 It will also come in handy if you misplace the printed User Guide.